 We often see the incorrect implementation and understanding of ‘default routes’.
 The default route is a “gateway of last resort.”
 This special route tells computers or other routers to contact the defined next hop of the default router if they don’t have a more specific route.

-Without a default route, a router would need all internet routing (think what that would do to your Linksys!).
-Since the routers do not have this information, without a default route a router will drop a packet destined for a network that isn't in its routing table and send ICMP Destination Unreachable to the source of the traffic.
+Without a default route, a router would need all internet routing (think what that would do to your old Linksys router or home router!).
+Since the routers do not have this information, without a default route a router will drop a packet destined for a network that isn’t in its routing table and send ICMP Destination Unreachable to the source of the traffic.

-When talking about default gateways on PCs and default routes on routers and switches, it's important to differentiate between the two.
-A PC only connects to the network with a single interface, and it isn't a router; a switch (unless it's a Layer 3 switch) fits into the same category as the PC.
+When talking about default gateways on PCs and default routes on routers and switches, it’s important to differentiate between the two.
+A PC only connects to the network with a single interface, and it isn’t technically a router even though it may have a routing table; a switch (unless it’s a Layer 3 switch) fits into the same category as the PC.